LCSB-BioCore/COBREXA.jl/README.md

 Alternatively, you may use [prebuilt Docker and Apptainer images](#prebuilt-images).

+If you are running COBREXA.jl for the first time, it is very likely that upon installing and importing the packages, your Julia installation will need to precompile their source code.
+In fresh installations the precompilation process may typically take between 3 and 5 minutes.

 When the packages are installed, switch back to the "normal" julia shell by pressing Backspace (the prompt should change color back to green).
 After that, you can download [a SBML model from the